Although Mourning Jewelry has a long & fascinating history,

 This extraordinary piece is a Mourning (Memorial) Ring,

-dating back to Victorian period - circa 1884
+dating back to late Victorian period - circa 1884

 yet it's in beautiful condition